-A new position calls for attention in the C-Level suite, that of chief impact officer (CIO).
+A new position calls for attention in the C-Level suite exploring the future of work, that of chief impact officer (CIO).
 This follows an increased focus on corporate social responsibility (CSR) and environmental, social and governance (ESG) considerations for corporations – and their leaders.
 The role of a sustainability leader is not an easy one to fill, as it falls on their shoulders to drive companies through one of the biggest transformations the private sector has seen so far.

 “The responsibilities of CIOs are not yet fully established, as the position is still quite new, but there are some that could be more obvious, one of them being corporate social responsibility.